[2024 Graduates] New Graduate's Experience of Passing the AWS Cloud Practitioner Exam [Shikoku Office]

 Introduction

-have the time and can study continuously every day When I started studying for this certification, I had no knowledge of AWS at all.
+When I started studying for this certification, I had absolutely no knowledge of AWS.

-So, I think this information will also be useful for non-engineers who have a similar study method to me.
+Therefore, I think this information will also be useful for non-engineers who find a similar study method suitable for them.

-[24th graduate] [Shikoku Office] I tried office relocation work [Miyoshi City, Tokushima Prefecture]
+[2024 Graduates] [Shikoku Office] We tried office relocation work [Miyoshi City, Tokushima Prefecture]

 Phase 1: Reference books

-This reference book is for the "CLF-C02" exam, which began in 2023, and features very detailed explanations.
+This textbook is designed for the "CLF-C02" exam, which began in 2023, and features extremely thorough explanations.

-I tried to read this book at the following pace:
+I read this book at the following pace:

-In the first step, "Reading through the book roughly," it's fine to just skim through the contents.
+For the first step, "roughly reading through the book once," it's fine to just skim the content.
+We

 If I try to read a book from cover to cover all at once, I get tired and give up.

-However, if I have already seen all the pages once, I can get an idea of how many pages there are left in the book.
+However, once I've seen all the pages, I can get a sense of how many pages are left in the book.

-In other words, what I have done here is to " lower the barrier to reading books ."
+In other words, what I did here was to "lower the barrier to reading books."

-As I've said many times before, you don't need to memorize everything here.
+As I've said many times, you don't need to memorize everything here.

 Of course, it's okay if you don't understand the meaning.
 It's fine if